codophilic/Learn-Java/OOPS.md

 ```

 >[!IMPORTANT]
 > - Static variables (also known as class variables) are associated with the class itself rather than with any particular instance of the class.
 They are shared across all instances of a class.
 Static variables are declared at the class level, outside any method.
+Declaring them inside a method would contradict their class-level nature, as methods are instance-specific (non-static methods) or just a part of the class logic (static methods).
 > - Static variables cannot be defined under any method.